Curriculum Vitae

 • Artist’s Perspective group exhibition, curated by Natasha Egan, Executive Director, Museum of Contemporary Photography (MoCP).
 “My Body.”
 April, Fulton Street Collective, Chicago, IL.

-• Winner, International Color Awards, “Surfers at Sunset” and Nominee, “Fall Lake.”
+• Honorable Mention, International Color Awards, “Surfers at Sunset” and Nominee, “Fall Lake.”
 Jury included: The National Gallery of Art, Washington DC; The J. Paul Getty Museum, Los Angeles; The Art Channel, London; Clamp, NY; Groninger Museum, Netherlands; Preus Museum, Norway; Institute of Contemporary Art (ICA), Philadelphia; William Shearburn Gallery, Saint Louis; Museo d'arte Moderna di Bologna (MAMbo), Bologna.

 • Best In Show, A Year of Duality Gallery Show, American Society of Media Photographers LA (ASMP) for “My Body.”
 March, Photo Impact Imaging, Hollywood, CA.